Passing Ahead in Transition: How to Run a Fast Break That Actually Works

 A rebound is secured.
 The defence is scrambling.
 For about two seconds, your team has a numbers advantage and the other team is in chaos.

-The ball-handler dribbles slowly up the floor, the defence recovers, and suddenly it’s a half-court set against a reset defence.
+Most youth teams waste it.
+The ball-handler dribbles slowly up the floor, the defence recovers, and suddenly it’s a half-court set against five organised defenders.
 The advantage is gone.
 The moment has passed.

 Phase 1: The outlet

-It starts the instant the ball is secured — not after two dribbles, not after looking around.
+It starts the instant the ball is secured.
+Not after two dribbles.
+Not after looking around.
 Immediately.

 The lanes: wide and early